 2. Unfolding case studies

-Repetitive Powerpoint presentations can be dry.
+Repetitive PowerPoint presentations can be dry.
 Try incorporating case studies that include visual cues, lab tables, and patient quotes to encourage discussion among students.
-This keeps those “necessary evil” slideshows engaging and forces students to apply “book knowledge” and think critically about real-life examples.
+This keeps those “necessary evil” slideshows engaging and forces students to apply book knowledge and think critically about real-life examples.

-3. NCLEX practice questions
+3. NCLEX® practice questions

 Working NCLEX practice questions throughout your curriculum will have amazing long-term benefits on your nursing students when it comes time to buckle down and study leading up to the big exam.
 Have students answer example NCLEX questions individually and then guide and encourage a larger class debate on correct and incorrect answers.
-Adaptive learning systems like Lippincott's adaptive learning system, PrepU, is jam-packed with NCLEX practice questions and gives students a unique learning experience based on their level on knowledge.
+Adaptive learning systems like Lippincott's adaptive learning system, PrepU, is jam-packed with NCLEX practice questions and gives students a unique learning experience based on their level of knowledge.
 It also gives teachers the ability to see exactly where each student in the class is at in the course.